 First Charge Filed in GSA Auctions Investigation

-Marshall Holland, the owner of a Texas company that purchases computers to resell and recycle, pleaded guilty today in connection with an ongoing investigation into a conspiracy to rig bids submitted to the Government Services Administration (GSA), the Department of Justice announced.
+Marshall Holland, the owner of a Texas company that purchases computers to resell and recycle, pleaded guilty today in connection with an ongoing investigation into a conspiracy to rig bids submitted to the General Services Administration (GSA), the Department of Justice announced.

 According to the one-count felony charge filed in the U.S. District Court for the District of Minnesota, Holland conspired with others to rig bids at online public auctions of surplus government equipment conducted by the GSA.
 Holland is charged with participating in the conspiracy from about February 2017 until as late as May 2018.
 Holland is the first individual charged in this investigation and he has agreed to cooperate in the Department’s ongoing investigation.